-PALLIATIVE CARE & HOSPICE: TWO WAYS TO CARE
+CARE CONNECTIONS* & HOSPICE: TWO WAYS TO CARE

-When a resident of GHBC suffers from a chronic disease or is approaching the end of his or her life, Goodwin House provides services through Palliative Care and Hospice.
-Most hospice and palliative care services are covered by Medicare and other health insurance plans for the individuals who meet eligibility requirements.
+When a resident of GHBC suffers from a chronic disease or is approaching the end of his or her life, Goodwin House provides services through Hospice.
+Most hospice and palliative care services are covered by Medicare and other health insurance plans for individuals who meet eligibility requirements.

-Palliative Care is a method of administering “comfort” care and may include curative treatments.
-It provides consultation and services to help an individual with a chronic or life-limiting disease or condition make decisions about treatment and medication to minimize discomfort and maximize quality of life.
-Patients can receive Palliative Care consultations at any stage of illness, whether or not it is terminal.
+Palliative care is a method of administering “comfort” care and may include curative treatments.
+It provides consultation and services to help an individual with a chronic or life-limiting disease or condition make decisions about treatment and medication to minimize discomfort and maximize the quality of life.
+Patients can receive palliative care consultations at any stage of illness, whether or not it is terminal.

-Hospice is a coordinated, multi-disciplinary approach to enhance quality of life for an individual and his/her loved ones after a physician has determined that life will likely end within six months.
+Hospice is a coordinated, multi-disciplinary approach to enhancing the quality of life for an individual and his/her loved ones after a physician has determined that life will likely end within six months.
 After discussion, the patient and/or his/her family may decide to cease curative treatments and enter the hospice program.